-Start your days off with breakfast at the student guesthouse.
-For lunch, you receive a stipend to eat out in small groups at restaurants near Griffith College after your morning classes.
+Start your days off with breakfast at your dorm or apartment.
+For lunch, you receive a stipend to eat out in small groups at restaurants or cafés near Griffith College after your morning classes.
 And have dinners as a cohort with the group leader, venture out in groups within the designated area of the neighborhood, or cook dinner together at home after picking up ingredients at the grocery store.

 With over 1000 years of history, Ireland’s capital city is small but mighty.
 Sitting at the mouth of the River Liffey, Dublin is a welcoming city, known for its friendly locals and biting humor.
 Explore Dublin Castle, the former seat of British rule in Ireland.
 Marvel at the seemingly endless collection of literature at Trinity College, then go for a stroll in St. Stephen’s Green.
 A city like Dublin deserves to be explored.

 See uniquely Irish sports in action by catching a hurling or Gaelic football game.
 Learn about Bram Stoker, famed author of Dracula, during a frightening tour at his namesake museum.
 Roam the historic area surrounding Temple Bar with classmates.
 Every summer the program offers different activities that let you get to know Dublin, the local culture, and your classmates.

 Head to Northern Ireland